Go back

 Armpit to Rump Measurement

-— “How is my dog doing to pee and poop when they are inside the wheelchair?” at some point this has got to be a question that pops into their mind.
+— It’s obvious the user is thinking: “How is my dog doing to pee and poop when they are inside the wheelchair?”

 Creative Guesses

 — This is likely their first time buying a dog wheelchair.
-I can guess this because in the last 10 years I’ve only seen dogs in a wheelchair two times.
-I may be in the minority but it’s fair to say dog wheelchairs aren’t super common.
+I can guess this because, in the last 10 years, I’ve only seen dogs in a wheelchair two times.
+It’s fair to say dog wheelchairs aren’t super common.

 — Extending on the first creative guess; because this is the first time they are buying such a product, and because they will need to assemble it when they receive it, they will likely wonder “damn, I hope the assembly process isn’t a nightmare.”

-— That they care deeply about their 4 legged best friends.
+— They care deeply about their 4 legged best friends.
 Wheelchairs are expensive.
+You wouldn’t be buying one if you didn’t care so much.

 Imagine you make and sell your own jerky.
 Your store is called Jerky.com.

-This visitor has never heard of Jerky.com and has never bought jerky online (though they have had plenty of overpriced, crappy, store-bought jerky).
-In fact, they’re online because they’re looking for a better solution for their jerky cravings.
+This visitor has never heard of Jerky.com and has never bought jerky online (though they have had plenty of overpricedcrappy, store-bought jerky).

 Let’s make some obvious guesses: